About Kalli :: Teacher* Poet* Author*

 Where and when were you born?

-What college did you go to?
+What universities did you attend?

 What were your main interests as a child?